Afonso Henriques Theatre: Closure, demolition, and aftermath

-Guimarães has a theatre like all the lands of this world, a theatre named after Afonso Henriques.
+Guimarães has a theatre like all the lands, a theatre named after Afonso Henriques.

-However, this one offers no guarantees against disaster.
-Apart from the fact that it has nothing, absolutely nothing, that should be required in a theatre, it currently has the serious inconvenience of not having a single wooden plank that hasn't shown signs of old age.
+However, this slum offers no guarantees against disaster.
+Besides the fact that it has nothing, absolutely nothing, that should be required in a theatre, it currently has the serious inconvenience of not having a single wooden plank that hasn't shown signs of old age.

 The whole place is rotten.
-One day it'll all fall down and poor of those who are having a party inside when that happens.
+One day it'll all fall down and poor of those that witness such spectacle.